 If you live in a climate that experiences freezing temperatures in winter, it's important to protect your rose bushes.
 After the first two to three weeks of below-freezing temperatures, cover the base of each rose bush with mulch.
 Then place straw, leaves or pine tree branches on tops of the rose canes.
 This will help protect the plant's roots during freezing temperatures.

-Prevent Pests and Diseases in Roses
+Prevent Pests and Diseases

 The best way to avoid pests and diseases is to prevent them in the first place.
 In order to do this, keep the rose bush strong by watering it well and fertilizing regularly.